percevalw/metanno/docs/index.md

 ### Annotate anything

-Metanno allows users to create a wide variety of annotations, including multiline and nested span annotations with text views, as well as document level, relational, or complex annotations with table views.
+Metanno allows users to create a wide variety of annotations, including multiline and nested span annotations for text, shapes for images, and document-level, relational, or complex annotations using tables.

-It also supports multiple data types, including hyperlinks, text, and lists, and allows users to switch between text and table views for their annotations.
+It also supports multiple data types, including hyperlinks, text, and lists, and allows users to switch between text, image, and table views for their annotations.

+### Serving vs embedding

+Metanno can be used in two different ways:

+- As a standalone application, where you can run a server and access the app through a web browser.
+- As a collection of JupyterLab widgets

+This makes it easy to develop and test your app in a notebook, and then deploy it as a standalone application if needed.

 ### Easy setup